stephannielsen/robot-challenge/README.md

 A `Dockerfile` and `docker-compose.prod.yml` are provided to run the API as Release build on port 5000.

 First, create a copy of `.env.example` as `.env` and set the values.
+On macOS, port 5000 is often in use by the system, so try setting a different `APP_PORT` if needed.

 Start everything: